Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 We coordinate community education and health-related events and screenings for the Fort HealthCare service area.

 Angina is a warning sign that your heart muscle isn't getting enough oxygen-rich blood and is at risk for damage.
 Medicines, certain medical procedures, and lifestyle changes can help control angina.
-Talk with your healthcare provider about how to prevent angina and what to do if you get it.
+Talk with your doctor about how to prevent angina and what to do if you get it.

 Angina is most often described as chest pain, but this can be misleading.
 Angina isn't always painful, and it isn't always felt in the chest.
 Angina might feel like discomfort, an aching, sharp, dull, or burning sensation, tightness or squeezing, or pressure that comes and goes.
 You may feel it in your chest, back, belly (abdomen), arm, shoulder, neck, or jaw.